 So what do sponges have to do with Tarpon Springs and going Greek you ask?

-Another thing I love, and going hand it hand with those natural sponges are the shops that carry all shapes, sizes and fragrances of natural handmade soap.
-There are also shops that carry olive oils, spices and linens and the shopping experience is one of being in a market place in the Mediterranean.
+Another thing I love, and going hand in hand with those natural sponges, are the shops that carry all shapes, sizes, and fragrances of natural handmade soap.
+There are also shops that carry olive oils, spices, and linens and the shopping experience is one of being in a market place in the Mediterranean.

-The community is very proud of it’s Greek heritage and their faith is a very important part of that heritage.
-The feast of the Epiphany is held every January and Tarpon Springs has one of the largest Epiphany Celebrations in the United Sates, drawing thousands of visitors to the Tarpon Springs area every year.
+The community is very proud of its Greek heritage, and their faith is a significant part of that heritage.
+The Epiphany feast is held every January, and Tarpon Springs has one of the largest Epiphany Celebrations in the United States, drawing thousands of visitors to the Tarpon Springs area every year.
 Epiphany celebrates 2 events in the life of Jesus, the visit by the 3 wise men and his baptism by Saint John the Baptist.
-Epiphany day starts out with morning mass held at Saint Nicholas Greek Orthodox Cathedral followed by a procession through the streets lead by the Archbishop.
-The procession ends at the Spring Bayou where after the ritual blessings are spoken and a dove is released, the Archbishop tosses a white lead lined cross in to the waters of the Bayou.
+Epiphany day starts with morning mass held at Saint Nicholas Greek Orthodox Cathedral followed by a procession through the streets lead by the Archbishop.
+The procession ends at the Spring Bayou, where after the ritual blessings are spoken, and a dove is released, the Archbishop tosses a white lead-lined cross into the waters of the Bayou.
 Young boys between the ages of 16 to 18 then dive into the waters of the bayou in a race to retrieve the holy cross as the one who comes to the surface with it is said to be blessed with good luck for the coming year.
-And after all this of course there is a party with music and dancing and a feast of delicious and authentic Greek food and pastry.
+And after all this, of course, there is a party with music and dancing and a feast of delicious and authentic Greek food and pastry.

 DON’T FORGET TO SUBSCRIBE TO GET FUTURE POSTS FROM THE VIEW FROM FLORIDA IN YOUR EMAIL IN BOX.